millipedes/VoidOS_dot_files/README.md

 - Default Editor: Highly Customized Neovim (best editor)
 - Terminal Emulator: kitty

-## Non-Standard Aspects of Dot Files
+## :memo: Non-Standard Aspects of Dot Files
 These files set up the working environment that I use for my daily work activites.
 The following are some system commends (mod is windows key in my config):